The Town of Minocqua has a long and interesting history, before and after it officially became a town in 1889.

-The Island serves as Minocqua’s civic center; you’ll find the Campanile Center for the Arts (former St. Patrick Church), the Minocqua Police Department, Minocqua Fire Department and the Minocqua Community Center, which houses our town offices and newly-expanded public library.
+The Island serves as Minocqua’s civic center; you’ll find the Campanile Center for the Arts (former St. Patrick Church), the Minocqua Police Department and the Minocqua Center, which houses our town’s municipal offices and public library.

 Some of the more famous landmarks on the Island are Bosacki’s Boathouse at the north end of the Highway 51 bridge (now known simply as “The Boathouse”) and the Thirsty Whale, which is just down the shore from The Boathouse and built entirely over the water.
-Bosacki’s burned to the ground in 1972; ordinarily a structure could not be rebuilt so close to–or in this case, partly over–water, but a public outcry convinced the DNR to allow it to be rebuilt where it was.
+Bosacki’s burned to the ground in 1972; ordinarily a structure could not be rebuilt so close to–or in this case, partly over–water, but a public outcry convinced the Wisconsin Department of Natural Resources to allow it to be rebuilt where it was.

-Torpy Park and its beach are also Island landmarks, along with the Belle-Isle building and the three-story Minocqua Community Center, which was originally the Minocqua Grade School and the Minocqua High School in days of yore.
-The Minocqua Community Center is where the town offices (third floor) and the Minocqua Public Library (first floor) are located.
+Torpy Park and its beach are also Island landmarks, along with the Belle-Isle building and the three-story Minocqua Center, which was originally the Minocqua Grade and High School from 1907 to 1967.
+The Minocqua Center is where the town’s municipal offices (third floor) and the Minocqua Public Library (first floor) are located.

 There have been 30 town chairpersons in the history of Minocqua.
 The list of early town chairmen reads like a who’s-who of early Minocqua settlers—names like John Sullivan, Frank Rogers, Pat O’Malley, Jay & Thomas Bolger, Art Dorwin, David Jenkinson, Jacob Huber, William Schlecht and Dr. Torpy.
 The current Town Chairman is Mark Hartzheim.